Are Yak Chews Safe for Dogs? 7 Myths About Himalayan Yak Cheese Chews Debunked

 Truth: Smoke-drying is a natural preservation method, not a chemical process.
 Traditional producers cure the chews with wood smoke, removing moisture and adding a subtle aroma dogs love.

-Truth: Yak chews are firm—but they gradually soften with saliva as a dog chews.
+Truth: Truth: Yak chews are firm, but they gradually soften with saliva as a dog chews.
 Unlike antlers or bones, which can splinter or crack teeth, a properly formulated yak chew becomes more pliable over time.

-A carefully crafted chew made in a climatically controlled environment—like those from Yak and Paws—maintains a regulated moisture level.
+So will yak chews break a dog's teeth?
+Not when sized correctly.
+A carefully crafted chew made in a climatically controlled environment, like those from Yak & Paws, maintains a regulated moisture level.
 With enough internal moisture, these chews present a low risk of splintering or causing dental injury during normal chewing.

 Myth 7: They’re only for big dogs